ShardFenix/DontBeStupid/README.md

 Subconsciously, people who say this have a hidden agenda: "I use this broken strategy to win, because I'm not good enough to win using balanced game components and fair rules.
 Therefore, I must keep this broken thing in the game as long as possible.
 Telling people to adapt to the fact that I'm cheating makes me feel superior in a game that I otherwise suck at."

 Of course, since people who say this have very low intelligence, their head voice says something more like this: "Me like overpowered thing.
 I win lots.
 Must keep winning.
 Pull words from ass to defend cheating."

+## Winning, skill, and rank
+There seems to be a huge amount of confusion in all competitive communities on this topic.
+Many people seem to believe that your win rate, or your ability to win, or your rank have any correllation to how good you are.
+I regret to inform you that this is not the case in most games.

+Rank is only an indicator of skill if all of the following conditions are met:
+- The game rewards skill-based play and punishes unskilled players / mistakes.
+- The game is a 1v1 game, OR your rating window is both very very large (hundreds of games) and you also never play with the same people.
+- The game contains no forms of cheating.

+It is almost impossible to find a popular online game where all of these are true.
+That's not a coincidence - games that reward bad players naturally become more popular, as they make newer, inexperienced players feel good by giving them wins they don't deserve.
+One way to solve this is to have different game modes: One for newer or bad players so their feelings get caressed, and one for players who actually want to compete.
+No games on the market currently do this.

+To